camerond/camerondaigle/posts/three-types-of-meetings.md

 the one who's been around the longest.)

 I simply mean that someone needs to be **accountable** for the decision that's being made.
-In a company dynamic with healthy roles and responsibilI Read About How There Are 3 Meeting Typesities, that means the most powerful person in the room is responsible – for taking notes, facilitating discussion, including everyone's voice, and producing not only the decision, but notes & information that contextualize it for anyone that needs
+In a company dynamic with healthy roles and responsibilities, that means the most powerful person in the room is responsible – for taking notes, facilitating discussion, including everyone's voice, and producing not only the decision, but notes & information that contextualize it for anyone that needs